CtrlAltKismet/Sprout-and-Spark/README.md

 ---
 ### Search bar placement on smaller screens

 I had to look at Stack Overflow for help with this as the Bootstrap search bar wasn't working.
 I had learned some JavaSript coding which helped to understand how search bars work within a website.
 I had used Devtools to check if the code was working as seen in the screenshot below.
+The searchbar is fully functional, however, it requires a live server (or live website connected to a server) to support this, GitHub pages in itself will not allow the searches to be fully functional.
 ![image](https://github.com/user-attachments/assets/9ed0065b-13c7-407f-b7ee-9d120e86ebf8)

 The search bar and mobile needed media queries to adjust the placement of the search bar as well as the initial placement on desktop: